d-turley/sp-dev-fx-webparts/samples/react-rhythm-of-business-calendar/documentation/schema.md

 The `includeStandardViewFields` utility function adds the "ID", "Title", "Author", "Editor", "Created", and "Modified" fields that are needed when loading data for a `ListItemEntity`.

 ## Defining a field
-A field is a column in a list and is defined by an object that implements on of the field definition-derived interfaces.
+A field is a column in a list and is defined by an object that implements one of the field definition-derived interfaces.
 Each field type in SharePoint has a corresponding interface that enables type-safe definitions.

 A basic number field is defined like this:
 ```